Curtis Dickman is a retired neurosurgeon and accomplished artist.

 Curtis is a self-taught artist who paints intuitively, from the heart.
 Many of his paintings convey deep emotional and spiritual messages, His studio is in Paradise Valley .
 His artwork in Scottsdale has been widely exhibited.

-He has been influenced by Vincent Van Gogh, Nicolai Fechin, Salvatore Dali, Pablo Picasso, MC Escher, Andy Warhol and many other master artists.
+He has been influenced by Vincent Van Gogh, Nicolai Fechin, Salvatore Dali, Pablo Picasso, MC Escher, Andy Warhol, Patrick Hughes, Patrick Rubinstein, Charlie Hanovich, and many other master artists.

 Dr. Dickman's artwork conveys his passion for life, his wit, & emotional vulnerability.
 His unique and innovative artistic style has evolved in stages as he experimented with abstract art, surrealism, cubism, impressionism & artistic transformations of medical imaging.

 Curtis's paintings contain vivid renderings of color, form & light.
-His artistic style is best described as "Contemporary impressionistic geometric abstraction" as seen in his recent paintings of Marilyn Monroe, Albert Einstein, John Lennon , etc.
+His artistic style is eclectic.
+He prefers to create art which "TEASES THE BRAIN" and tests the viewers perception of reality using optical illusions and 3D imagery which transforms as the viewers perspective changes in relationship to the art.
+His portraits are best described as "Contemporary impressionistic geometric abstraction" as seen in his recent paintings of Marilyn Monroe, Albert Einstein, John Lennon , etc.

 January 2015: Curtis's mixed media canvas of boxing legend Muhammad Ali, entitled “3 Faces of the Naked Soul of Muhammad Ali,” sold as a package at auction for $57,000.
 This auction benefited the charity CHILDHELP, which is dedicated to the recovery of victims of child abuse.